osteffenrh/vfat-rs/README.md

 ## Testing
+All tests runs on same filesystem, and test shall not happen in parallel (for now!).

 To run the setup.sh script, I've added an exception for my user in the sudoers file:
 ```
 fponzi ALL=(ALL) NOPASSWD: /usr/bin/mount,/usr/bin/umount
 ```
+On github actions (CI) it just works, because the user has passwordless sudo.

 ### Utils: